Biogeographical Regions of Argentina

 Antarctic Region of Argentina

-As we said at the beginning of the article Argentina has two main regions.
+As we said at the beginning of the article there are two main Biogeographical Regions of Argentina.
 The Neotropical Region and Antarctic Region.
 Now we are going to refer to the Antarctic Region

 Domains of the Argentine Antarctica Region

 The Argentine Antarctica Region is composed of two sub-domains, the Sub-Antarctic Domain and the Antarctic Domain.

 It is located on a narrow strip to the west of Patagonia and parallel to the border between Argentina and Chile.